Robots Ready! March 6-8, 2014

 - test their skills in a fun, stimulating way

-Well-aligned with these student goals, Rose-Hulman is proud to host the FIRST Crossroads regional competition, one of only two FIRST FRC events in the state of Indiana.
-Dedicated to hands-on learning in undergraduate STEM education, Rose-Hulman provides the perfect environment for a campus full of young people excited about robot designs.
+Our dedication to hands-on learning and STEM education makes Rose-Hulman the perfect environment for a campus full of young people excited about robot designs.

 What is FIRST®?